Rewards Program

 Inflammatory Acne

 “Inflammatory acne is anything that has that red, pus-filled, or cystic look to it.
-P-acne bacteria can overgrow and cause issues when there’s an excess of sebum or oil production on skin.”
+P-acne bacteria can overgrow and cause issues when there’s an excess of sebum or oil production on skin,” she adds.

-If oils, dead skin cells, and other debris aren't cleared out of pores and mix with naturally occurring bacteria, it can create an infection that causes visible swelling, redness, and the dreaded pus.
+If oil, dead skin cells, and other debris aren't effectively cleared out of pores and mix with naturally occurring bacteria, it can create an infection that causes visible swelling, redness, and the dreaded pus.
 This tends to happen on a deeper level than comedonal acne.

 • Pustules: These are your traditional zits.
 They are usually red bumps with a ‘head’ filled with white pus.
 We’re often most tempted to squeeze these guys, which is a big no-no.